MCP Server

 Browse reports within spaces (client folders).
 Reports contain pages of data visualization widgets.
 Use the list-spaces tool first to find the right space, then this tool to explore reports inside it.
 Use action to choose the operation:

-• list — paginated list of reports, filterable by name, space, integration, or source
+• list — cursor-paginated list of reports, filterable by name, space, integration, or source (pass cursor from page.cursor for next page)

 • show — full report details: pages with widgets, date range, share settings